Skip to main content

 Step 3: Application Review

 Once your application is submitted, the Building Division coordinates an internal review.
-Your drawings are checked against the BC Building Code and Chilliwack’s bylaws.
-The application is also referred to other City departments — Fire, Engineering, and sometimes Health — depending on the project.
+Your drawings are checked against the BC Building Code and Chilliwack’s bylaws, and the application is referred to other City departments (Fire, Engineering, and sometimes Health) depending on the project type.

-This stage is where additional requirements often surface.
+This is the stage where additional requirements often surface.
 Common ones include:

 • Development Variance Permit.
 If your project needs a relaxation of setback requirements or height limits set by the Zoning Bylaw, Council approval is required before the building permit can be issued.
 This adds time.

 • Floodproofing requirements.
 A significant portion of Chilliwack sits in the floodplain of the Fraser River, Vedder River, Sumas River, or local creeks.
 If your lot is in a designated floodplain, minimum construction elevations apply.
-In most cases, the underside of the lowest habitable floor must be built to the Flood Construction Level plus 0.6 metres of freeboard.
-No basements are permitted in floodplain areas — a maximum 1.5-metre crawlspace is allowed.
+The underside of the lowest habitable floor must generally be built to the Flood Construction Level plus 0.6 metres of freeboard.
+No basements are permitted in floodplain areas.
+A maximum 1.5-metre crawlspace is allowed.
 Properties in ALR areas protected by standard dykes have slightly different requirements.
-If a restrictive covenant is already registered on your title for flood purposes, your home must be built to flood construction levels regardless.
-Check your title before assuming.
+Check your title before you start design work: if a restrictive covenant is already registered for flood purposes, your home must be built to flood construction levels regardless of other considerations.

 • Geotechnical report.
 If your land may be subject to flooding, erosion, landslip, rockfall, or similar hazards, the City can require a report from a registered geotechnical engineer confirming the site can be safely developed.
 This is common on hillside lots in the upper valley and in alluvial fan areas.

-If corrections are needed on your drawings, the Building Division will let you know what needs to change before approval can proceed.
+If corrections are needed on your drawings, the Building Division will identify what needs to change before approval can proceed.
+Incomplete or inaccurate drawings are the single most common reason permits stall, which is why submission quality matters as much as submission speed.

 Step 4: Permit Issuance and Fees

-Once the drawings are approved, you pay the permit fees and the permit is issued.
-The Building Division will calculate your fees before this stage so there are no surprises at the counter.
+Once drawings are approved, you pay the permit fees and the permit is issued.
+The Building Division calculates your fees before this stage, so there are no surprises at the counter.

 Permit fees in Chilliwack are calculated based on the construction value of the project.
 The fee schedule is published in Building Regulation Bylaw 2970 Schedules A to K, available on the City’s website.
-For a new single-family home, expect permit fees in the range of several thousand dollars depending on construction value — confirm the current rate with the Building Division, as these are updated periodically.
+For a new single-family home, expect fees in the range of several thousand dollars depending on construction value.
+Confirm the current rate with the Building Division, as these are updated periodically.

-On top of permit fees, new construction in Chilliwack triggers Development Cost Charges (DCCs).
-These are fees collected by the City to fund capital improvements to sewer, water, drainage, road, and park infrastructure.
-For a new single or two-family residential lot, the current DCC is $33,968.29.
-This is separate from your permit fee and is due before the permit is issued.
+On top of permit fees, new construction in Chilliwack triggers Development Cost Charges (DCCs), collected by the City to fund capital improvements to sewer, water, drainage, road, and park infrastructure.
+For a new single or two-family residential lot, the current DCC is $33,968.29, payable before the permit is issued.
 DCCs are subject to change, so treat this figure as a reference point and confirm the current rate when you’re in the process.

-You’ll also pay utility connection charges for water and sewer service connections, and potentially road frontage charges if services aren’t already at your lot line.
-Add these up before you finalize your project budget — they catch people off guard.
+Utility connection charges for water and sewer, and potentially road frontage charges if services aren’t already at your lot line, add further to this total.
+Factor these costs into your project budget early.
+They catch people off guard regularly.

 Step 5: Construction and Inspections

 With permit in hand, you can start building.
-The permit must be posted on site and visible.
-The approved drawings must be on site at all times during construction.
+The permit must be posted on site and visible, and approved drawings must be kept on site at all times during construction.

-Inspections happen at specific stages, and this is where a lot of first-time builders run into trouble: the inspection has to happen before you cover the work up.
+Inspections happen at specific stages, and this is where many first-time builders run into trouble: the inspection has to happen before you cover the work up.
 If insulation goes in before the framing inspection is called, the inspector may require you to open it back up.
-It creates delays and it creates friction with your contractor.
 Call for inspections on time.

 1. Footings